Project

 ALTER ROLE quassel SET random_page_cost='2';

-#8 Updated by sdancer almost 14 years ago
+#8 Updated by sdancer over 14 years ago

 With 8.4.4, I get: